The Floured Table

 Store bought dark chocolate peanut butter cups are an easy way to add intense flavor, striking visual pop, and make these cookies over-the-top delicious.

-For more peanut butter and chocolate, these chocolate dipped peanut butter ice cream bars are just the treat to enjoy when it's hot outside (or anytime, really.
-After all, it's ice cream!)
+For more peanut butter and chocolate, these chocolate dipped peanut butter ice cream bars are just the treat for warm days - or any day, really.
+After all, it's ice cream!

 Jump to: